 There is a limited amount of funds available to Active Duty and Veteran servicemembers.
 Participants are selected on a first-come, first-served basis.
 Interested individuals must apply to USC, and will be notified if accepted.
-Individuals interested in applying for Veteran funding for Spring 2021 must apply by October 30, 2020.
+Individuals interested in applying for Veteran funding for Summer 2021 must apply by April 15, 2021.

 To maintain eligibility for this funding, USC students must fulfill the following requirements: